 - Wrongful death Wrongful deaths generally happen in any of the previous categories when a person dies because of someone else’s negligence or accidents.

 The value of your case depends largely on the types of injuries that you suffered.
 For example, the court usually places a lower cost on short-term injuries, such as soft tissue injuries, than it does on long-term injuries, such as paralysis or head injuries that result in permanent damage.

 Paying for a Personal Injury Lawyer

 While expenses in a personal injury case can be significant, our firm works on a contingency basis, which means that you do not need to pay any money up front to our personal injury lawyer in Cleveland.
 Instead, our law firm covers these expenses, and you only pay us if you win your case.
-If you have questions about your situation, contact our personal injury lawyers for assistance.
+If you have questions about your situation, contact a personal injury lawyer in Clevaland for assistance.

 Image provided by Pedro Ribeiro Simões under the creative commons attribution 2.o generic license.